hansake/Z80_Computer/software/README.md

+The "Z80_cpmon" directory contains a monitor that was used to develop a SPI/SD card interface that was used to develop a BIOS for CP/M.
+The monitor can also load a copy of CP/M 2.2 from EPROM.

 The "monitor" directory contains a simple monitor and test program that also can be used to upload code with Xmodem and run the code on the Z80 computer.